mercylyn/mprogproject/REPORT.md

 you to the visualisations.

 * An JS scrollspy is used to automatically update the navbar links when scrolling.
-* Addiontal nagivation via awesome font icons: guide from home to visualizations and visa versa.
+* Addiontal nagivation via awesome font icons: guide from home to visualizations and vice versa.

 ### grouped bar chart ###
 In the grouped bar chart the albums or singles are shown that reached the charts.